yashasvi045/learning/ReadMe.md

 # Learning Programming

-Welcome to my GitHub repository where I explore and learn programming!
+Welcome to my GitHub repository where I show my progress learning programming.

 ## About This Repository
-This repository is a collection of my learning journey through programming.
+This repository is a collection of my learning journey.
 It contains:
 - Code snippets
 - Small projects